ethaniccc/Esoteric/README.md

     - C: Checks if the player is following Minecraft's friction rules while on the ground.
 This check is surprisingly very effective and can detect a variety of speeds on the ground.
 The idea behind this check is that your current speed multiplied by your friction cannot be greater than your previous speed.
+    - D: **Experimental:** Checks if the player has an illegal velocity when jumping or in the air (BHOP)
 * **GroundSpoof**
     - A: This checks if the player says that they're on the ground while not having any solid blocks around them.